bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 These instructions require editing the Apache configuration file.
 In Fedora and Red Hat Linux, this file is found as :file:`/etc/httpd/conf/httpd.conf`.
 In Ubuntu and Debian, it is :file:`/etc/apache2/apache2.conf`.
+Alternatively, on those latter two distributions, you can instead put the below code into a separate file in the directory :file:`/etc/apache2/sites-enabled/`.

 Securing Apache
 ===============

-When external systems interact with Bugzilla via webservices (REST/XMLRPC/JSONRPC) they include the user's credentials as part of the URL (query-string).
-Therefore, to avoid storing passwords in clear text on the server we recommend configuring Apache to not include the query-string in its log files.
+When external systems interact with Bugzilla via webservices (REST/XMLRPC/JSONRPC) they include the user's credentials as part of the URL (in the "query string").
+Therefore, to avoid storing passwords in clear text on the server we recommend configuring Apache to not include the query string in its log files.

 #.
 Edit the Apache configuration file (see above).